ntavish/ntavish.github.com/content.md

 **Hi!** You've reached my corner of the internet.<br>
 This will be my "status" page and I will try to keep it updated with what I've been up to<br>

+*Date*: 2024/09/18

+Playing with the M8 tracker (headless), which I just wrote about in here - [Tracker music](/blog/tracker_music).
+Also going to push this blog to ntavish.in now, old blog can remain cached somewhere.

 *Date*: 2024/07/01

 Just working on [this blog](/blog/thisblog).
 I have not written a blog in a long time, and the previous blog which used jekyll was not really something I like.